Cool Earth: Activities

 Cool Earth's youngest project is in Papua New Guinea and was launched in September 2015.
-It is working with three indigenous and rainforest coastal villages on the edge of the palm plantation frontier.
+It is working with three Indigenous and rainforest coastal villages on the edge of the palm plantation frontier.
 They are aiming to build sustainable livelihoods to enable the villagers to halt the advance of the palm plantations from the east and protect the pristine rainforest behind.

-Cool Earth is one of three bodies supporting The Queen's Commonwealth Canopy, a project launched in 2015 to preserve and promote forested areas throughout the Commonwealth.
+One of Cool Earth's most recent campaign was supporting The Queen's Commonwealth Canopy, a project launched in 2015 to preserve and promote forested areas throughout the Commonwealth.

-Criticism

-In 2008, Cool Earth's approach was criticized in Brazil by then-President Luiz Inácio Lula da Silva and TV show Fantástico for buying up Brazilian rainforest land.
-Cool Earth provided a response to clarify that the organisation never has and never will acquire rainforest, instead providing grant funding and technical support to native communities wanting to protect their rainforest.
-The Guardian concluded that "the organisation could not buy up the Amazon, even if it wanted to, since much of it is already in public hands" and also due to Cool Earth's limited financial resources.

 Recognition

 Cool Earth has been supported by notable people and ambassadors including Professor James Lovelock, Dame Vivienne Westwood, Pamela Anderson, Kate Moss, Professor Lord Stern, Dr Tony Juniper, Kelly Hoppen, Leah Wood, Nick Baker, Gillian Burke and Dr John Hemming.

 In 2015, it was named Charity of the Year in its category at the Civil Society Media Charity Awards and best International NGO at the PEA Awards.

 In 2016, a detailed external evaluation of Cool Earth undertaken by Giving What We Can found Cool Earth to be the most cost-effective charity working on mitigating climate change through direct action.
 The report concluded: "Cool Earth is overall the most cost-effective climate change charity which can reliably reduce emissions without risk."

-As of January 2021, Cool Earth is not yet rated by Charity Navigator.